pepelisto/owlish/README.md

 ## Get the app up and running

-Assuming you have python, pip already installed in your local machine we are going to create a virtual enviornment to run the project, so first open the Command Prompt.
+Assuming you have python and pip already installed in your local machine we are going to create a virtual enviornment to run the project, so first open the Command Prompt.

 If you don't have virtual enviorement already installed then run